adriankrawczyk/Eko-Editor/README.md

-# Using Fabric.js, Vite, React and Typescript
+# Using Fabric.js, Vite, React, Typescript and Tailwindcss